Jerrybaijy/notes/IT/software/salesforce/salesforce.md

 - Name the Lightning web component `housingMap` and select the **main/default/lwc** directory.

-- You see these files: an HTML file, a JavaScript file, a metadata XML file, and a test.js file.
+- You see these files: a HTML file, a JavaScript file, a metadata XML file, and a test.js file.

     ![image-20250317022341519](assets/image-20250317022341519.png)